nishimura5/timeline_kun/docs/timeline_csv_format.md

 - `end` (optional)
   - If the header does not include `end`, each row’s `end` is treated as an empty string.

+### Missing / extra cells in data rows
+- If a data row has fewer cells than the header, missing cells are treated as empty strings.
+- Extra cells beyond the header are ignored.

 ## 3. Column meanings